ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 ## Asking for help

-I am very fortunate to have a data scientist brother who will jump in to help out even when not directly asked:
+I am very fortunate to have a data scientist brother who will jump in to help out even when not directly asked.
+A lot of the code improvements following come from him.

 ![center](https://github.com/robinsones/robinsones.github.io/blob/master/images/Dave_optimization_tweet.png)